shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 <br>
 <br>

 The loss of the generator does not converge, and diverges as the training progresses.
-This is a function of the discriminator rapidly improving, attaining virtually 0 loss.
-This results in the generator loss increasing as the discriminator is able to easily classify the generated images as fake.
+This is a function of the discriminator rapidly improving, as it approaches a loss of zero.
+This results in the generator loss increasing as the discriminator is able to classify the generated images as fake or real with complete accuracy.

 ### Validation